ACO Musician

 How did it feel to perform with Richard Tognetti and the Orchestra at ACO On The Pier?

-I felt amazing, it was so much fun playing with the ACO and all my friends.
+I felt amazing!
+It was so much fun playing with the ACO and all my friends.
 It was also so cool that I was able to learn and play with Richard Tognetti.
 I love that I was able to be in the presence with someone so skilled and with so much talent.
 I remember telling Richard that he was nearly as good as us!

 What do you love about playing the violin?